 The Ishasha section great viewing opportunities for topis and tree climbing lions.
 The Kyambura Gorge and Maramagambo forest provide favorable primate viewing experiences.
 The Kazinga Channel boat launch cruise takes you to Nile crocodile-infested banks, and you’re sure to see amazing big game on the banks of the channel.
 Apart from the rhino, giraffe and zebra are also absent.

 The best time to view wildlife is in the dry season (January to February and June to August), where wildlife concentrate near the river shores and waterholes.

 The park is home to more than 600 bird species.
 Notable species include; Hooded Vulture, Martial Eagle, Grey Kestrel, African Wattled Plover, Black-bellied Bustard, Black-lored Babbler, White-tailed Lark, Pink-backed Pelican, Black-crowned Tchagra, Slender-tailed Nightjar, Blue-naped Mousebird, Papyrus Canary, Pygmy Kingfisher, Scarlet-chested Sunbird, the lesser and greater Flamingo and many more.

-They have been spotted killing smaller primates like young baboons, blue monkeys and Colombus monkeys.
-There isn’t any particular breeding season and the females give birth every four-five years.
+Observers have sometimes spotted the chimpanzee killing smaller primates like young baboons, blue monkeys, and Colombus monkeys and feast on the carcasses.
+There isn’t any particular breeding season, and the females give birth every four-five years.
 They are quadrupedal, walking fast on their four limbs.
 They are swift climbers, setting their nest high in trees.

-Queen Elizabeth National Park has a number of other primates found within its habitats and these include:
+Queen Elizabeth National Park has several other primates found within its habitats, and these include:

 - Black and white Colombus Monkey